 Cathédrale de Notre Dame

-This church is by epitome of gothic architecture, decked out with gargoyles and flying buttresses, the Notre Dame Cathedral is an icon of Paris and also France.
-You can enter for free, to the delight of the hundreds that visit daily.
-Mind the queue and get there early.
+This church is by epitome of gothic architecture, decked out as it is with gargoyles and flying buttresses.
+An icon of both Paris and France, the Notre Dame Cathedral is a must see on any trip to Paris!
+Entrance is free, to the delight of the hundreds who visit daily.
+Our advice?
+Mind the queue and get there early to make the most of your visit.

 - Marché aux Puces de Saint-Ouen - quaint souvenirs are to be found here in this antique and flea market.
 While there are many high-priced items, you can always find a trinket for cheap.